 Several of the startups I worked at had very complex technical products with long sales cycles.
 Our products were not SaaS-type sales, so hiring someone out of a digital marketing stream to craft landing pages wasn’t as important to us as finding someone who could research and write good articles to establish our thought leadership.
 So, we posted our job opening with the Arts Co-op programs.
 One of the best marketing co-op students I ever worked with was an English literature major.
 Her solid research, planning, organization, and writing skills were utilized immensely.
 She not only wrote articles that we could use as contributed bylines, but she was also able to create a really valuable library of boilerplate content that we could use for proposal responses.

-Determine who in your company is going to manage that student.
+Determine who in your company is going to manage that marketing co-op student.

 This is critical (and almost always happens in the technology stream, but I’ve seen it neglected so many times on the marketing side of the house.)
 Someone in the company needs to make time to mentor and manage that student.
 Even the awesome student I mentioned earlier needed regular check-ins to ensure we were on track, that feedback and guidance were provided, and that priorities could be re-adjusted if necessary.
 And to know that she was part of a team she could turn to!